liourej/CodeDroneDIY/README.md

 ```
 ### 3.2 Speed stabilization  <a id="stabilization"></a>

-A closed-loop system is needed to control angular spesoftwareDetailedDesigneds.
+A closed-loop system is needed to control angular speed.

 This system compares angular speed command to angular speed feedback, and computes a new motor power to apply.